List of Gargoyles characters: The Weird Sisters

 The Weird Sisters – Phoebe, Selene, and Luna (all voiced by Kath Soucie) – were a Triple Goddess of powerful magic users named after three Greco-Roman goddesses of the Moon and based on the witches from Shakespeare's Macbeth.
 The sisters appeared sporadically throughout early episodes in various guises, but eventually revealed their hand in looking after Demona and Macbeth, being the ones who linked their fates and made them immortal.
 Their overarching motivation, however, is to aid the Archmage in gaining revenge upon Katherine, Tom, and the Magus, who had outwitted them and gained entry to Avalon in spite of Oberon's ban.
 Following the Archmage's defeat, the Weird Sisters returned to Oberon and, possibly in a last-ditch attempt to get back as the gargoyles, informed him of the Avalon Clan's continued presence.
 At this point, they appeared to stop meddling and remained in Oberon's service.
 They were last seen forcibly bringing the Banshee before Oberon at the Gathering.

 The blond-haired sister is named Phoebe, who embodies grace.
 The black-haired sister is named Selene, who embodies vengeance.
 And the silver-haired one is named Luna, and who embodies fate; all three are named for mythological moon goddesses.

-Puck/Owen
+Puck

 Puck (voiced by Brent Spiner) was a trickster fairy.
 His magic was the reason why Demona became human during the day, instead of turning to stone.
 It was eventually discovered that he was the true form of Owen Burnett, having made a deal with Xanatos to serve him faithfully.
 Because of this deal and his affinity for humans, he was banished from Avalon and had the use of his powers "hard-limited" by Oberon.
 Since The Gathering, Puck could only use his powers within Oberon's strictly imposed limits: meaning they were only usable when Puck was teaching or protecting his employer's son Alexander Xanatos.

-In the third season, this was shown to be a drawback as Owen was rendered unconscious when Alexander was kidnapped by the Quarrymen, leaving Puck unable to save the boy.
+In the third season, Oberon's decree was shown to have a drawback as Owen was rendered unconscious when Alexander was kidnapped by the Quarrymen, leaving Puck unable to save the boy.